mnbcz/ScreenCastCaps/README.md

 # Keystrokes on screen, keyboard, mouse, draw on screen

 Designed specifically for creating screencasts and tutorials.
-CSS Based keystroke visualizer on screen.
+CSS Based keystroke on screen.
 Lots of predefined keystroke CSS themes.
 It's easy to create a theme yourself.
 All pressed keys are displayed on the screen, including mouse buttons and mouse wheel.

 Tutorial about the program on [Youtube](https://www.youtube.com/watch?v=kpFCxzOFQs4).
 To install, use [latest release](https://github.com/mnbcz/ScreenCast-Keyboard/releases).

 Great thing to display keys pressed on screen, and draw.
 Suitable for screen recording, screencasting, and tutorials.
-This is not another keystroke visualizer.
 This follows a different style of displaying keystrokes.
 Keystrokes are arranged in a row or in a column, which is much more convenient to keep track of which key was pressed.
 There are different directions for printing keystrokes: left to right, or right to left, top to bottom, or bottom to top.